Tafkal/FireAware/README.md

 The code is written on the mbed online compiler, and for this git is exported to be build with the cmake-gcc-arm and a STM32 Nucleo-L476RG board.

 ## Radio
+We implemented the GFSK demodulation method (using the RTL-SDR dongle as a receiver) using a sinc filter with a blackman window and finally the information was extracted through the delay-and-multiply method, the sample rate is 30 times larger than the Tx bit rate to provide a simple yet efficient method of error corection

 ## Server